 Windows have traditionally been a weak spot in the home, allowing the heat and the cold to enter the home.
 With the advances in glazing, framing and window design principles, today’s windows are much more energy efficient, but not all windows are created equal!
-Monaro Windows manufacture Australia’s highest thermal performing aluminium and timber windows and doors.
+Monaro Windows manufacture Australia’s highest thermal performing aluminium windows and doors.
 With double glazing, thermally broken frames and a variety of tinting, film and gas finishes, the temperature in your home will remain more consistent and require less powered heating and cooling through the seasons, good news for your power bill in Canberra’s cold windows and hot dry summers!

 Low-e coatings have been developed to minimise the amount of ultraviolet and infrared light that can pass through glass without compromising the amount of visible light that is transmitted.
 Radiant energy is one of the important ways heat transfer occurs with windows and by reducing the emissivity of the window glass surfaces we can improve a window’s insulating properties.
 There are two different types of low-e coatings: passive low-e coatings and solar control low-e coatings.